singhsidhukuldeep/Patterns-possible-on-a-smartphone/README.md

 ## Results

-The `code` in `main.cpp` can be modified to ptint the results to an external .txt file.
+The `code` in `main.cpp` can be modified to print the results to an external .txt file.

 The all the possible results can be found on `results.txt`